 Do you need help learning how to teach your child with autism math facts?
 In this article, I'll share with you how I taught my son the addition facts.
 The same method could be applied to subtraction, multiplication, and division facts.

-As you know, most children with autism probably won’t be able to sit down
+As you know, many children with autism probably won’t be able to sit down

 with a list of addition or multiplication facts and memorize them on their own.